Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * Also should have controls to compare submissions between clusters better eg split view with two SearchResult lists
 * LMS integration
 * Add code syntax highlighting with eg prism.js
+* Finish the use of virtualized list for SearchResultsList to boost performance (each time list is updated, all CodeBlock elements are recreated which can take from a second to a lot of seconds)
 * More metrics eg ABC metric or Halstead stuff
 * More models eg neural networks or tree-edit distance
 * More data structures eg control flow graphs or word embeddings for code